What is gluten sensitivity?

 While both allergy and celiac disease require a life-time strict gluten-free diet to protect your health and find relief from digestive discomfort, if you have non-celiac gluten sensitivity you may be able to reintroduce gluten into your diet after a rest from it.
 Unlike celiac disease, you may see symptoms improve after eliminating and slowly reintroducing wheat and other gluten products after some time.
 If you feel that you may indeed have celiac disease, however, it’s very important to seek medical advice from a healthcare professional to discuss your concerns, as undiagnosed celiac disease causes severe long-term issues.

-At YorkTest, we analyze your IgG antibodies 1-4 through a simple finger prick blood sample, one of the most accurate methods of testing.
+At YorkTest, our food sensitivity tests analyze your IgG antibodies 1-4 through a simple finger prick blood sample, one of the most accurate methods of testing.
 The blood test can identify over 200 ingredients to which you may be sensitive and ranks their severity in an easy-to-read traffic light system to help you eliminate the right foods.
-You can also consult with one of our nutritional therapists for one-on-one support on your dietary changes.